Jean-BaptisteRamette/ccomp/README.md

 .label_name:
 	...code...
 ```
-There is a reserved label name called `.main`, which is your program entry-point, and that any chip8-asm program must define
+There is a reserved label name called `.main`, which is your program entry-point, and that any chasm program must define

 ### 6. Procedures
-chip8-asm allows the programmer to define procedures
+chasm allows the programmer to define procedures

 ```asm
 proc my_proc